 The demographic study area exhibits indicators of strong community cohesion including age, ethnicity, and housing demographics; therefore, populations within the demographic study area could be sensitive to changes in their community.
 The project would include roadway improvements to an existing transportation facility, that would reduce congestion, alleviate mobility constraints, and enhance safety on the I-605 mainline and at the interchange.
 Project improvements would improve traffic conditions and traffic circulation entering and existing I-605 from the project area.
 Project improvements would benefit community access and circulation.
-Although the project would require partial right of way acquisitions from two parcels, the project would not result in separation of residential areas and community facilities through changes in land use or result in residential displacements within the project area.
-Therefore, the project is anticipated to improve community character and cohesion within the project area as a result of enhanced traffic circulation and access.
+Although the project would require partial right of way acquisitions from two parcels, the project would not result in separation of residential areas and community facilities through changes in land use or result in residential displacements within the project area as a result of enhanced traffic circulation and access.